$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Basics of Gravitational Lensing: in Wave-optics and Geometric-optics lensing Regimes

 here $J_0$ is the spherical Bessel function of order zero, and $w$ is the dimensionless frequency defined as, $w= \dfrac{ 8 \pi G M_{lz} f}{c^3}$ where $M_{lz} = M_l (1+z_l)$ is the redshifted mass of the lens, $f$ be the frequency of the GW and G is the gravitational constant.

 Different lensing regimes can also be described by the dimensionless parameter $w$.
-When $w \leq 1$, we are in the wave optics (microlensing) regime, the amplification factor amplitude $|A(w)|$ and its phase $\theta_A (w) = - i \rm{log_e} \left(\frac{A(w)}{\lvert A(w) \rvert} \right)$ are very oscillatory in nature.
-However, in the limit $w \gg 1$, we are in the geometric optics (strong lensing) regime.
-Both $|A(w)|$ and $\theta_A (w)$ converge to a single value independent of the frequency of the gravitational waves.
-The amplification factor in the strong lensing regime (for any generic mass or size of lens) becomes,
+When $w \leq 1$, we are in the WO microlensing regime, the amplification factor amplitude $|A(w)|$ and its phase $\theta_A (w) = - i \rm{log_e} \left(\frac{A(w)}{\lvert A(w) \rvert} \right)$ are very oscillatory in nature.
+However, in the limit $w \gg 1$, we are in the geometric-optics regime.
+Both $|A(w)|$ and $\theta_A (w)$ converge to a single value independent of the frequency of the GWs.
+The amplification factor in the geometric-optics lensing regime (for any generic mass or size of lens) becomes,